 On June 12, 2016, gunman started shooting inside Pulse, a gay nightclub in Orlando, Florida, United States.
 The shooting resulted in 50 deaths, including the gunman, and 53 were injured.
 The attack was the deadliest mass shooting by a single gunman and the deadliest incident of violence against LGBT people in US history.

 The shootings have been spread across the United States over the years.
 From New York to California, different states have had their fair share of mass shootings.
 The Aurora theater shooting, which happened in Colorado, left 12 people dead and 58 others injured.
-These people had innocently gone to watch the local premier of the Batman movie "The Dark Knight Rises" only for them to be met with gunshots.
-It was a sad end to an evening that was meant to be fun-filled and enjoyable.
+These people had innocently gone to watch the local premier of the Batman movie "The Dark Knight Rises" only to be met with gunshots.

-The attack on Virginia Tech was probably one of the worst incidents in the history of mass shootings in the United States.
-A student opened fire on fellow students, taking the lives of 33 of them and wounding 23.
-The attacks were two hours apart and he ended up taking his own life after the second incident.
-There are many questions that can be asked from this particular incident.
-First of all, two hours is a very long duration for one person to be shooting up a college without confrontation.
-Was the law enforcement response time too slow?
-Didn't the Virginia Tech have its own security personnel to take him down?
-Weren't there any students brave enough to confront him since even if he had a gun, he was just one person against many?
+The attack on Virginia Tech was one of the worst incidents in the history of mass shootings in the United States.
+In this event, which occurred in 2007 in Blacksburg, Virginia, a student opened fire on fellow students, taking the lives of 33 of them and wounding another 23.
+The attacks were two hours apart before the perpetrator ended up taking his own life after the second incident.

 Mass Shootings In The US By Total Victims